Economy · April 2026

 The American Cost Divide

-By any normal measure of an American life, the one in Massachusetts should be better off: better hospitals, safer neighbourhoods, better schools.
-At the same time, the one in Florida is wealthier.
+Two households, the same income, the same job description.
+One moves to Florida.
+The other stays in Massachusetts.
+By any normal measure of an American life, the one in Massachusetts should be better off — better hospitals, safer neighborhoods, stronger schools.
+The one in Florida is wealthier.
 Their paychecks tell one story.
 Their states tell another.

 By vizmaya · April 2026